 A Form Design is the base template of a particular form, from which form instances are created once they are sent to an employee.

-A workflow is a pre-set schedule of tasks that will be assigned to various people at different points in time.
-It’s triggered by an action within the system and all the tasks created relate to a single subject person.
+A workflow is a pre-set schedule of forms that will be assigned to various people at different points in time.
+It’s triggered by an action within the system and all the forms created relate to a single subject person.
 Workflows use the date of an action or change in the system as a starting point to calculate when forms are assigned.
 Workflows can be triggered by job changes (eg onboarding, offboarding, going on extended leave), or by specific events (eg a training event).
 Workflows can also be triggered manually, if needed.
 For more information on triggering workflows, see How to trigger a Workflow.

-In step 1 John will navigate to Form Designs.
+1. John will navigate to Form Designs.
 He will create a new ‘Authority to Recruit’ form that is specific to the business.